Confusing Coins by Jim Boyd

 Key features

-Rooted in historical con games, adding a storytelling element
+Rooted in historical con games for storytelling potential

 Pros